Equivalent or Lower Qualification

 - meet Student Finance England residency criteria and are studying Diagnostic Radiography, Midwifery, Nursing (Adult, Children’s, Learning Disabilities, Mental Health), Occupational Therapy, Physiotherapy, Radiotherapy and Oncology from 2017/18 or later because these courses are exempt from the ELQ rules.
 Please note if you are funded by Student Finance Wales, there is no exemption and the ELQ rules will apply.
 Therefore you will not be eligible to apply for any funding from Student Finance Wales apart from the Grants for Dependants and Disabled Students Allowances.
 View information about funding for healthcare courses.

-- are studying Architecture, Social Work, Veterinary Science or Teacher Training.
+- are studying Architecture, Social Work, Veterinary Science or Initial Teacher Training.
 Although you will not be entitled to receive tuition fee loans for these courses, you may be entitled to the Maintenance Loan, Grants for Dependants and Disabled Students Allowances.

 Fees and funding